Crews still on scene at Brantford rubber factory fire

 Published Sunday, June 9, 2019 11:00AM EDT

-Smoke continues to fill the sky over a Brantford rubber factory after a fire broke out Sunday morning.
+Smoke filled the sky over a Brantford rubber factory after a fire broke out Sunday morning.

-The fire is believe to have started near rubber mats on skids sitting outside the business.
+The fire is believe to have started near rubber mats on skids sitting in the storage yard.

 "The actual tire plant isn't impacted at this time," says deputy fire chief Todd Binkley.
 "It's just their yard and outside storage area."